Currawong Early Childhood Service

 Currawong Early Childhood Service is a 92-place, family-focused practice that provides quality services for our community.
 We provide education and care for children age six weeks to five years.

 We are centrally located in the parliamentary triangle in Barton, on the grounds of the Department of Foreign Affairs and Trade (DFAT).
 While we prioritise access for families who work with DFAT, we also provide care for other families.

 Our dynamic team of caring, expert educators work collaboratively with our families to provide a service that meets the needs of their children.
 We believe children are capable and competent learners that construct their meaning of the world around them and use structured play-based learning to facilitate this.

-Fees for our children’s services contribute to supporting our community through housing programs, community development, youth engagement, and education to prevent domestic and family violence.
+When you use any of our YWCA Canberra children’s services programs, you help to support our community activities such as our housing programs, community development, youth engagement, and education to prevent domestic and family violence.

 Our team is very diverse, with educators of varying ages and cultures.
 We have qualified educators from around the world who speak a wide range of languages.
 Our diverse backgrounds provide children with a wide variety of experiences and cultures to explore, grow and learn from.

 Emily has worked in the early childhood education and care sector since 2008.
 She joined YWCA Canberra in 2016 and took up the position of Centre Director at Currawong in August 2019.

 Emily holds a Diploma in Early Childhood Services (now called a Diploma in Early Childhood Education and Care) and a Diploma in Leadership and Management.